zoxpx/pxdocs/content/install-with-other/operate-and-maintain/monitoring/prometheus/index.md

 ---
-title: Portworx integration with prometheus
+title: Portworx integration with Prometheus
 keywords: prometheus, graph, stats
 meta-description: Looking to integrate Portworx with Prometheus?
-Learn to integrate PX storage with Prometheus for monitoring today!
+Learn to integrate Portworx storage with Prometheus for monitoring today!
 ---
 {{<info>}}
 This document presents the **non-Kubernetes** method of monitoring your Portworx cluster with Prometheus.
 Please refer to the [Prometheus and Grafana](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusandgrafana.1/) page if you are running Portworx on Kubernetes.
 {{</info>}}

-PX storage and network stats can easily be integrated with [**prometheus**](https://prometheus.io) or similar applications.
+Portworx storage and network stats can easily be integrated with [**prometheus**](https://prometheus.io) or similar applications.
 These stats are exported at port 9001; your application can poll http://&lt;IP_ADDRESS&gt;:9001/metrics to get their runtime values.

 ## Integration with Prometheus